fpgadeveloper/fpga-drive-aximm-pcie/README.md

 * This design uses the Quad SPI flash in dual mode with SPIx8 interface (64MB total storage).

-### PicoZed
+### PicoZed and UltraZed-EV

-#### Installation of PicoZed board definition files
+#### Installation of board definition files

-To use this project on the PicoZed, you must first install the board definition files for the PicoZed into your Vivado installation.
+To use this project on the PicoZed or UltraZed-EV, you must first install the board definition files for these boards into your Vivado installation.

 The following folders contain the board definition files and can be found in this project repository at this location: